-- (1) Sales of products integral with and incidental to a service or manufacturing business. - (2) Off-street parking and loading areas. - (3) Garages or buildings used for the storage of vehicles used in conjunction with the operation of a permitted use. - (4) Enclosed, as well as screened areas, for the storage of materials other than explosive, flammable or hazardous materials. - (5) Ground-mounted and building-mounted dish antennas.
+- (1) Sales of products integral with and incidental to a service or manufacturing business. - (2) Off-street parking and loading areas. - Garages or buildings used for the storage of vehicles used in conjunction with the operation of a permitted use. - (4) Enclosed, as well as screened areas, for the storage of materials other than explosive, flammable or hazardous materials. - (5) Ground-mounted and building-satellite antennas. - (6) Food service areas or cafeterias incidental to a permitted use, but not restaurants. - (e) Conditional Uses.
+The following uses may be permitted only if approved by the Plan Commission in accordance with the provisions of Section 13-1-226, which contains standards to guide the Plan Commission in determining whether or not to grant approval of such uses: - (1) Communications towers. - (2) Day care facilities.

-- (6) Food service areas or cafeterias incidental to a permitted use, but not restaurants. - (d) Conditional Uses.
-The following uses may be permitted only if approved by the Plan Commission in accordance with the provisions of Section 13-1-226, which contains standards to guide the Plan Commission in determining whether or not to grant approval of such uses: - (1) Indoor athletic facilities. - (2) Communications towers. - (3) Day care facilities. - (4) Medical clinics. - (5) Veterinary offices and small animal hospitals without outdoor kennels. - (6) Public utility structures. - (7) Hair Salons (Ord.
-2018-14) - (e) Prohibited Uses.
-The following uses are specifically prohibited in the M-3 District: - (1) Automobile storage or salvage yards, or similar uses. - (2) Churches, synagogues, schools, or similar institutional uses or places of religious worship. - (3) Drop forges, ferrous and brass foundries, grain elevators, refineries, tanneries. - (4) Stockyards, rendering plants, asphalt and concrete plants. - (5) Fertilizer storage or packaging. - (6) Principal uses involving the storage, utilization, or manufacture of hazardous materials or products which decompose by detonation. - (7) Retail uses and wholesale buying clubs unrelated to products manufactured on the premises. - (8) Restaurants, but not prohibiting food service areas or cafeterias incidental to a permitted use. - (9) Truck terminals. - (10) Contractor's yards and the outdoor storage of construction equipment. - (11) Mini-warehouses. - (12) New and used car and truck sales. - (13) Solid or liquid waste disposal, dumping, incineration or similar waste management uses. - (14) All types of residential uses, except guard's quarters. - (15) Planing mills and sawmills. - (f) Performance Standards.
+- (3) Forges that are incidental to the principal use. - (4) Hair Salons (Ord.
+2018-14) - (5) Indoor athletic facilities - (6) Medical Clinics - (7) Public utility structures - (8) Veterinary offices and small animal hospitals without outdoor kennels. - (f) Prohibited Uses.
+The following uses are specifically prohibited in the M-3 District: - (1) All types f residential uses, except guard's quarters. - (2) Automobile storage or salvage yards or similar uses. - (3) Contractors yards and the outdoor storage of construction equipment.4Drop forges, ferrous and brass foundries, grain elevators, refineries, tanneries - (5) Fertilizer storage or packaging. - (6) Hall of assembly - (7) Mini-warehouses - (8) New and used car and truck sales - (9) Planning mills and sawmills - (10) Principal uses involving the storage, utilization, or manufacturing of hazardous materials or products which decompose by detonation. - (11) Restaurants, but not prohibiting food service areas or cafeterias incidental to a permitted use. - (12) Retail uses and wholesale buying clubs unrelated to products manufactured on the premises. - (13) Solid or liquid waste disposal, dumping, incinerating or similar waste management uses. - (14) Stockyards, rendering plants, asphalt and concrete plants.. - (15) Truck terminals. - (g) Performance Standards.
 Uses in the M-3 District shall comply with the provisions and performance standards set forth in Article H/M-3 BPD. - (g) Lot Area and Width.
 (Also see Article E.) - (1) Lots shall be a minimum of 40,000 square feet in area. - (2) Lots shall not be less than two-hundred (200) feet in width. - (h) Lot Coverage and Open Space.
 To achieve a park-like appearance, lot coverage by buildings, accessory structures, and surface parking and driveways shall occupy maximum of seventy percent (70%) of the lot area.
 Landscaped open space not covered by buildings, accessory structures, and surface parking and driveways shall occupy a minimum of thirty percent (30%) of the lot area.
-The open space may include stormwater retention/detention areas.
+The open space may include stormwater retention/detention areas. (ord.
+92 21) - (i) Setback and Yards.
+(Also see Section 13-1-27 and Article E.) - (1) A minimum street yard (setback) of forty (40) feet from any existing or planned public street right-of-way shall be required. - There shall be a minimum interior side yard of not less than twenty-five (25) feet on a side. - (3) There shall be a rear yard of not less than twenty-five (25) feet.
 (Ord.
-92-21)
+92-21) - (j) Building Height.
+(Also see Article E.) No building or parts of a building shall exceed forty-five (45) feet in height.
+See SEC.
+13-1-100(b) for the height of special structures.